 Among a number of changes that the new Data Protection Bill will bring in is a strengthening of the ‘right to be forgotten’ rules, which will give more power to consumers as to the use of their personal information.

 While rules about the ‘right to be forgotten’ already exist, the GDPR brings “significant” changes, although many businesses still don’t know what this means for them, Guy Cohen, head of policy at privacy engineering firm Privitar, told Insurance Business.”

-“A new exploit kit (EK) has emerged recently on underground forums, where a malware developer is advertising it starting at just $80.
+“A new exploit kit (EK) has emerged recently on underground forums, where a Malware: Software that is intended to damage or disable computers and computer systems. developer is advertising it starting at just $80.

 Called Disdain and discovered by malware analyst David Montenegro, the toolkit is available for rent on a daily, weekly, or monthly basis, priced at $80, $500, and $1,400, respectively.
 Security researchers have already managed to track the advert for the EK and learn more about its alleged capabilities.

 According to Disdain’s author, the main features of the toolkit include domain rotator, RSA key exchange for exploits, panel server untraceable from payload server, geolocation, browser & IP tracking, and domain scanning capabilities.”